-Regarding shareholder returns for the time being, we will work wholly to reward shareholders based on a consolidated payout ratio of 30% or greater, from a variety of perspectives.
+Shareholder Regarding shareholder returns for the time being, we will work wholly to reward shareholders based on a consolidated payout ratio of 30% or greater, from a variety of perspectives. returns Capital We will secure 50 billion yen by FY2025 as funding for capital investment for growth. investment In view of the prevailing circumstances, we will secure cash reserves of consolidated monthly Cash turnover plus 30 billion ven including funds to cover risk. reserves Short-term borrowings (less than one year) are excluded.

-Capital investment

-We will secure 50 billion yen by FY2025 as funding for capital investment for growth.

-Cash reserves

-In view of the prevailing circumstances, we will secure cash reserves\ of consolidated monthly turnover plus 30 billion yen including funds to cover risk.

-\Short-term borrowings (less than one year) are excluded.